jarofghosts/unpm-www/README.md

 ```

 * `route` holds information like [routes](http://npm.im/routes)
-* `config` is a configuration object, currently with one key: "registry"
+* `config` is a configuration object, currently with keys: "registry" and
+"prefix" (as explained above)

 ## notes